- About IECHS

 Esports is the only co-ed, all-inclusive high school sport, and engages students who might not otherwise participate in school activities or athletics.
 Esports competition is rooted in technology, and provides a natural pathway for students pursuing college majors in the STEM category.
 Not only does eSports give students the opportunity to work together and compete at a national and state level, they have the opportunity to earn scholarships doing what they love.

 The Future Business Leaders of America (FBLA) inspires and prepares students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.
 Leadership Development, Academic Competitions, Educational Programs, and Community Service.
-Learn more in our Google Classroom, use class code: hirforw.
+For more information, email one of the advisors or officers.

 1st and 3rd Tuesdays of September-May

 The Future Health Professionals (HOSA) is an international student organization with a two-fold mission: 1) to promote career opportunities in the healthcare industry, and 2) to enhance the delivery of quality health care to all people.

 2nd and 4th Wednesdays of September-May

 Hope Squad is a peer-to-peer suicide prevention program.
 Hope Squad members are nominated by their classmates as trustworthy peers and trained by advisors.
 The program reduces youth suicide through education, training, and peer intervention.

 Class meets 11:30-12:00 pm B days